caller9/berkeley_ai_cert_module_11/README.md

 * The lack of an automatic transmission has a larger than expected positive influence on the price of a vehicle.
 * Cars that aren't fueled by gasoline have a higher resale value.
+* Cars fueled by electricity have a bimodal distribution with a large segment around $40,000.
-* If you do want a gasoline engine, you will pay more for more cylinders.
+* If customers do want a gasoline engine, you will get more money for more cylinders.

 ## Analysis